Research interests of Frank Scharnowski:

 At the end of the day, I do not only want to understand how the human brain works, but to also make use of this knowledge to the benefit of patients suffering from neurological and psychiatric conditions.
 I therefore started working with clinicians to use these techniques in order to 'normalize' abnormal patterns of brain activity that are associated with, for example, neglect, blindsight, depression, PTSD, or addiction.

-I use the 3T Siemens scanners at the Wellcome Trust Centre for Neuroimaging (UCL), the BBL (University of Geneva), and the 7T Siemens scanner at the CIBM (Swiss Institute of Technology Lausanne).
+I used the 3T Siemens scanners at the Wellcome Trust Centre for Neuroimaging (UCL), the BBL (University of Geneva), the 7T Siemens scanner at the CIBM (Swiss Institute of Technology Lausanne), and the 3T Philips scanner at the PUK (University of Zürich).

-For the real-time analysis, I use my own software, TurboBrainVoyager, and Yury Koush's pipeline [pdf].
-For the offline analysis, I use Statistical Parametric Mapping (SPM), Dynamic Causal Modelling (DCM), and Freesurfer.
+For the real-time analysis, I use my own software, TurboBrainVoyager, and Yury Koush's OpenNFT.
+For the offline analysis, I use Statistical Parametric Mapping (SPM).

 Transcranial Magnetic Stimulation (TMS)